-Move lever to OFF position.
+Set the thermostat to the lowest, then move lever to OFF position.
 Turn off all electrical power to the appliance.

 All furnaces have a 12-volt switch built on the furnace and MUST be turned ON for the furnace to operate.
 Some models may have a wooden cover, in front of switch, making it difficult to have access to it.